03 – Equilateral triangle tool

 • Leave the top side open.

-• To draw the roof, use a triangle, preferably a little larger than the square size.
+• To draw the roof, use a triangle, preferably a little larger than the square.

 • Place this above the walls of the square and draw the inner contour as the top part of the front face.